-- (1) Following a public inquiry under Section 157, if NICTA is satisfied that all of the retail regulation criteria would be met by subjecting, or continuing to subject, a retail service to a retail service determination in respect of a particular operator licensee on particular terms - (a) NICTA shall recommend to the Minister that the retail service should be subjected, or continued to be subject, to a retail service determination in respect of that particular operator licensee; and - (b) NICTA shall publish a report identifying - (i) NICTA's analysis of the extent to which the retail regulation criteria would be met for that operator licensee; and - (ii) the particular terms of the retail service determination, consistent with Section 161; and - (iii) an expiry date for the retail service determination, which must be a date within five (5) years after its commencement date. - (2) Following a public inquiry under Section 157, if NICTA is not satisfied that all of the retail regulation criteria would be met by subjecting, or continuing to subject, a retail service to a retail service determination in respect of a particular operator licensee - (a) if the retail service is already subject to a retail service determination in respect of that operator licensee, NICTA shall recommend to the Minister that the retail service determination should be revoked; and - (b) NICTA shall publish a report identifying - NICTA's analysis of the extent to which the declaration criteria would be met in respect of that operator licensee; and - (ii) if the retail service is already subject to a retail service determination in respect of that operator licensee, the proposed date of revocation of that retail service determination. - (3) If the public inquiry considered whether any variation to the particular terms of a retail service determination was desirable, NICTA shall identify in its report its reasons and conclusions why that variation was or was not desirable.
+(1) Following a public inquiry under Section 157, if NICTA is satisfied that all of the retail regulation criteria would be met by subjecting, or continuing to subject, a retail service to a retail service determination in respect of a particular operator licensee on particular terms -

+(a) NICTA shall recommend to the Minister that the retail service should be subjected, or continued to be subject, to a retail service determination in respect of that particular operator licensee; and

+(i) NICTA's analysis of the extent to which the retail regulation criteria would be met for that operator licensee; and

+(ii) the particular terms of the retail service determination, consistent with Section 161; and

+(iii) an expiry date for the retail service determination, which must be a date within five (5) years after its commencement date.

+(2) Following a public inquiry under Section 157, if NICTA is satisfied that all of the retail regulation criteria would be met by subjecting, or continuing to subject, a retail service to a retail service determination in respect of a particular operator licensee -

+(a) if the retail service is already subject to a retail service determination in respect of that operator licensee, NICTA shall recommend to the Minister that the retail service determination should be revoked; and

+(i) NICTA's analysis of the extent to which the declaration criteria would be met in respect of that operator licensee; and

+(ii) if the retail service is already subject to a retail service determination in respect of that operator licensee, the proposed date of revocation of that retail service determination.

+(3) If the public inquiry considered whether any variation to the particular terms of a retail service determination was desirable, NICTA shall identify in its report its reasons and conclusions why that variation was or was not desirable.